lennartskogmo/chronicle/README.md

 Default location is /Workspace/Shared/Chronicle/Configuration.
 Once the configration files have been uploaded run the [load_configuration.py](library/load_configuration_nb.py) notebook to read the metdata into catalog/database.

-## Use a connection to run "federated" queries
+## Use a data connection to run "federated" queries

 Although it is not the main point of the framework, connections can be used to run "federated" queries.
 This can be useful for exploring data in remote sources.